 I'm an abstract painter, a New York Times Spelling Bee addict, a wabi-sabi potter, a jigsaw puzzler, and a frequent Parisian.

 In a former life, I spent a decade slinging drinks at an all-night rock 'n' roll dive.
 It could explain a lot.
 Until recently, I've been slinging food and the occasional drink on Instagram.
 You'll find that hearsay documented here: @paperapron

-I am available for content creation and product collaborations.
+I'm available for food content creation—nose to tail.
 I also make a decent lunch date.

 Unauthorized, Long-Winded, Food-centric Version